Circadiaware/circalog/docs/circalog-format-spec.md

 #### additional_data

-String field with variable length and a separator (default: |, example: light-`intensity=143|geo=143;12`).
+String field with variable length to store JSON formatted data.
 Can store additional meta-data from the device's sensors, such as geolocation or light sensor, however note that it is likely better to store sensors data in a distinct punctual event record with its own event_type, because then the start_time will be much more accurate, as the start_time of a record can be modified retroactively by the user, so it may not necessarily correspond to the time the sensor data was collected (eg, tapped sleep button at 8pm, but finally really slept at 11pm, the light sensor data corresponds to 8pm when the button was tapped but then the user modifies the start_time of the sleep session to 11pm to correspond to what happened, but the light sensor data has no timing information, it always relates to the start_time -- hence it's better to just store sensor data separately as we know for sure when the sensor data was collected).
 Can also be used to import additional meta-data from other sleep diary apps that do not fit in other fields.
 Optional field, may be made uneditable depending on the app's purposes if data in this field is only automatically acquired.

 ### Table: event_type